 TEP Goal Area Program Standards (SLOs) Measures/Tools Major Results and appropriate to remedy problems.
 CO 8.2 7.6 Establishes rapport with students, maintaining professional, positive relationships.
 7.7 Participates in collegial activities such as school functions, interdisciplinary team teaching, and curriculum development designed to make the schools a productive learning environment.
 7.8 Participates successfully as a member of a team, sharing, encouraging, & accepting responsibilities.
-Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2014. weak performance when compared to other program outcomes.
-Although 7 (8%) received ratings <3.00 in one or more standards in this area, the low ratings were across different standards and majors (no pattern).
+Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2015. relatively weak performance when compared to other program outcomes.
+Although 6 (7%) received ratings <3.00 in one or more standards in this area, the low ratings were across different standards and majors, showing no pattern.
 Goal 8: Models the professional and ethical responsibilities of the education profession.
 8.1 Follows the ethical standards of the education profession.
 CO 8.2 8.2 Consistently exhibits a strong work ethic, assuming responsibility for oneself and others in the learning community; is punctual and on-time for all responsibilities.
 CO 8.2 8.3 Demonstrates the behavioral and emotional stability required of professional educators.
 8.4 Acts in a caring manner towards K-12 students, peers, and other members of the learning community.
 8.5 Models an excitement for teaching and learning, advocating teaching as a worthy career and describing various career paths in local, state, national, and education, including international options, higher education, public, and private education.
 CO 8.4 8.6 Respects the input of others, including supervisors, and attempts to incorporate feedback to grow professionally.
 8.7 Demonstrates flexibility in thinking and behavior; remains openminded, reserving judgment for evidence.
 8.8 Is well-groomed and dresses in a professional manner.
 8.9 Communicates through speaking, writing, and listening in a professional level.
-Eportfolio Ratings at Admission to Education Faculty and Field Experience Teacher Recommendations Student Teacher Performance Ratings by Supervisors Ratings by Graduates after one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2014.
-At admission to education: Mean eportfolio rating for students for goal 8 standards was 2.96, the highest overall rating for all goal areas.
-Among all students, 93% received a rating of 2.00 or higher on goal 8.
-At program completion: Mean ratings of student teachers on Goal 8 were the highest for any goal area, ranging from 3.77 (Secondary) to 3.84 (Elementary).
-Average ratings for each group for each standard were all >3.68.
-Although 3 (3%) students received ratings <3.00 in one or more standards in this area, the low ratings were across different standards (no pattern).
+Eportfolio Ratings at Admission to Education Faculty and Field Experience Teacher Recommendations Student Teacher Performance Ratings by Supervisors Ratings by Graduates after one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2015.
+At admission to education: Mean eportfolio rating for students for goal 8 standards was 3.01, the highest overall rating for all goal areas.
+This is to be expected, as performance on this goal (related to student dispositions for teaching) should be more developed earlier in the program.
+Among all students, 95% received a rating of 2.00 or higher on goal 8.
+At program completion: Mean ratings of student teachers on Goal 8 were the highest for any goal area as well, ranging from 3.72 (Secondary) to 3.85 (Elementary).
+Average ratings for each group for each standard were all >3.65.
+Although 2 (2%) students received ratings <3.00 in one or more standards in this area, there was no clear pattern.